- The stop code 0x00000004 is a blue screen error that might appear due to incorrectly configured system settings.

 - Once the PC is set to factory default, check if the error is resolved.

-You can fix the 0x00000004 – IRQ_NOT_LESS_OR_EQUA blue screen of death error in Windows by repairing the corrupt installation files.
+You can fix the 0x00000004 error code in Windows 10 by repairing the corrupt installation files.
 However, if that does not work, try other steps listed in the article above.

 The best way to target a specific BSoD error is to look at the error page itself since it always gives you a hint as to what caused it.
 You can also use dedicated software that fixes BSoD errors.

 There is no precise cause to Blue Screens of Death, as they can be both software and hardware-related.
-For more detailed information on what causes BSoD errors, check out this detailed article
+For more detailed information take a look at our dedicated guide on what causes BSoD errors.